 Battle Creek Regional Park is in the southeast corner of Ramsey County in the cities of Saint Paul and Maplewood.
-The Pig's Eye section of Battle Creek Regional Park is within the City of Saint Paul and consists of Pigs Eye Lake, which is a back water of the Mississippi river and is surrounded by a mixture of upland and floodplain areas.
+The Pigs Eye section of Battle Creek Regional Park is within the City of Saint Paul and consists of Pigs Eye Lake, which is a back water of the Mississippi river and is surrounded by a mixture of upland and floodplain areas.

-In 2015, funding became available through the Army Corps of Engineers Continuing Authorities Program Section 204 Beneficial Use of Dredged Material to develop a feasibility study with in integrated environmental assessment worksheet for the implementation of islands within Pigs Eye Lake.
-The Army Corps of Engineers in collaboration with Ramsey County initiated an agency-wide planning effort comprised of federal, state, and local agencies to identify the project scope, objectives, coordination, stakeholders and process for developing the feasibility study in compliance with National Environmental Protection Act (NEPA) and Minnesota Environmental Project Agency (MEPA).
-The feasibility study was completed in 2018 and identified the implementation of islands within Pigs Eye Lake was feasible and did not require an Environmental Impact Statement (EIS) under NEPA or MEPA quidelines.
+In 2015, funding became available through the United States Armcy Corps of Engineers (Corps) Continuing Authorities Program Section 204 Beneficial Use of Dredged Material to develop a feasibility study with an integrated environmental assessment worksheet for the implementation of islands within Pigs Eye Lake.
+The Corps in collaboration with Ramsey County initiated an agency-wide planning effort comprised of federal, state, and local agencies to identify the project scope, objectives, coordination, stakeholders and process for developing the feasibility study in compliance with the National Environmental Policy Act (NEPA) and Minnesota Environmental Policy Act (MEPA).
+The feasibility study was completed in 2018 and identified the implementation of islands within Pigs Eye Lake was feasible and did not require an Environmental Impact Statement (EIS) under NEPA or MEPA guidelines.